cyntheticfox/terranix-linode-poc/README.md

 export TF_VAR_LINODE_TOKEN=<YOUR_API_KEY_HERE>
 ```

-It is also recommended that you change the default root password in the `config.nix` file, as this repository is meant to be publicly available.
+It is also recommended that you change the default root password in the `config/image-base.nix` file, as this repository is meant to be publicly available.
 While the default configuration I provide does disable the OpenSSH server enabled by default, it is still best practice to change passwords when possible.

 ## Usage